• Skip to primary navigation

 • Pick your battles.
 You don't need to win every discussion.

-Creating Good Money Spending Habits in College:
+Creating Good Money Spending Habits in College

 You may not think it is essential now, but it will be in the future!

 • You are a college student.
 Ask for a discount!
-There are many student discounts, don't be embarrassed to ask for them.
+There are many student discounts, so don't be embarrassed to ask for them.
 You deserve it.

 Feel free to visit this post to help you save money.